cosmos-spaces/ansible-cosmos-validators/README.md

 1. `target`: Required.
 Whether mainnet or tesnet.
 1. `ansible_host`: Required.
 The IP address of the server.
 1. `network`: Required.
-The chain network name to install/configure (should match file under group_vars/<testnet/mainnet>).
+The chain network name to install/configure (should match file vars/<testnet/mainnet>).
 1. `type`: Required.
 It can be `validator` or `relayer`.
 Each is opinionated in its configuration settings.
 1. `ansible_user`: The sample file assumes `ubuntu`, but feel free to use another username.
 This user needs sudo privilege.
 1. `ansible_port`: The sample file assumes `22`.
 If you ran the node setup playbook, it should match ssh_port.